max-ayres/Quantitative-Research-Virtual-Work-Experience/README.md

 Notes for my code

 Task 1
-used VSCode
+used VSCode and "Nat_Gas.xlsx"

 Task 2
-used VSCode
+used VSCode and "Nat_Gas.xlsx"

 Task 3
-used Jupyter Notebook (much easier)
+used Jupyter Notebook (much easier) and "task 3 and task 4_Loan_Data.csv"

+Task 4

 Task instructions